Toni Preckwinkle: Chicago 2016 Olympic bid

 The Chicago 2016 Olympic bid would have placed the main site of the $1.1 billion residential complex in the 4th Ward, to accommodate athletes in an Olympic Village.
 Chicago was not chosen.
 Preckwinkle expressed her reservations about the initial plan, and was involved in plan revisions.

 Since the construction was planned almost entirely in her ward, she expressed concern that her constituents had not been offered a chance to voice their concerns with the plan.
 She was an early advocate of moving what would have been the Olympic Village from the McCormick Place truck yard to the Michael Reese Hospital site.

 She also had concerns about how the proposed project would be financed.
 On March 14, 2007, Preckwinkle joined four other South Side aldermen in voting against a $500 million public-funded guarantee to back up Chicago's Olympics bid.
 But on September 9, 2009, Preckwinkle voted to authorize Mayor Richard Daley to sign the International Olympic Committee's host city contract, which included financial guarantees putting full responsibility for the Olympics and its proposed $4.8 billion operating budget on taxpayers.

-Cook County Board President (2010–present)
+Cook County Board president (2010–present)

 Since December 2010, Preckwinkle has served as president of the Cook County Board of Commissioners.
-Her tenure as president has seen her wield a great amount of top-down control on what has been a rather unified legislative body.
+Her tenure has seen her wield a great amount of top-down control on what has been a rather unified legislative body.
 This is in contrast to the discord that the Board saw in its four years under her immediate predecessor, Todd Stroger.
 John Byrne and Alice Yin of the Chicago Tribune have characterized Preckwinkle as pursuing and implementing a "progressive agenda" as Board president.